Planning In Natural Language Improves LLM Search For Code Generation: Analysis

 \subsection{Measuring Diversity}

 We find that diversity as measured in idea space is highly predictive of search performance, as measured by the relative improvement between a model/method's pass@1 and its pass@200 (Figure~\ref{fig:diversity_rel_improvement_livecodebench}).
-While the most common measure of diversity is entropy \citep{shannon1948mathematical}, entropy is insufficient for a number of reasons for the precise setting of LLMs \citep{hashimoto2019unifying, zhang2021trading}.
-As a simple example, consider two different language models, one of which generates minor variations of the same program while another generates a variety of programs with different underlying ideas.
-Even if both models have the same entropy, the latter model will be significantly better when augmented with search capabilities.
+While entropy is a common diversity measure \citep{shannon1948mathematical}, it is oftentimes insufficient for LLM settings~\citep{hashimoto2019unifying, zhang2021trading}.
+For instance, consider two different language models, one of which generates minor variations of the same program while another generates a variety of programs with different underlying ideas.
+Even if both models have the same entropy, the latter model will perform significantly better if augmented with search.

-In our setting, we measure diversity by grounding it in \emph{idea} space using a simple pair-matching strategy across all generated programs.
-Formally, suppose we have a pool of $n$ code generations, $\{c_1, \dots, c_n\}$.
-We assume that each piece of code implements some sketch, which can be thought to exist in some latent `idea' space.
+In our setting, we measure diversity in idea space via pairwise comparisons across all generated programs.
+Let $\{c_1, \dots, c_n\}$ be the pool of $n$ generated codes from a model, each corresponding to some latent idea.
 We consider two sketches similar if they are within $\epsilon$ of each other in this latent space, for some choice of $\epsilon$.
 As such, in this space, $c_i$ having a similar idea to $c_j$ and similarly for $c_j$ and $c_k$ \emph{does not imply} $c_i$ and $c_k$ share a similar idea.

-To compute the diversity of such a given generation pool, we ask an LLM to judge the similarity of two ideas in the following manner.
-First, we construct each of the $\binom n 2$ pairs.
-For each pair $(c_i, c_j)$, we judge (using an LLM) whether both $c_i$ and $c_j$ implement the same idea.
-We define this as the function $S(c_i, c_j) \in \{0, 1\}$, which evaluates to $1$ if $c_i$ and $c_j$ implement the same idea and $0$ otherwise.
+To compute the diversity of such a model, we construct the $\binom n 2$ pairs and evaluate their similarity using an LLM.
+We define $S(c_i, c_j) \in \{0, 1\}$, where $S(c_i, c_j) = 1$ iff $c_i$ and $c_j$ are similar.
 Our overall diversity score for a particular problem is then defined as:

-Models that output programs that all implement the same idea will have a score of $D=0$, while models that output completely unique programs will have a score of $D=1$.
-Overall, a score of $D$ implies that if two codes are chosen at random, the probability that they are the same idea (as measured by the LLM) is $D$.
-In Appendix~\ref{app:diversity_measure}, we describe this measure in additional mathematical depth.
+A model that produces programs that all implement identical ideas will have a diversity score of $D=0$, whereas one generating codes with all unique ideas have $D=1$.
+Notably, a method with a score of $D$ is equivalent to the probability that two randomly selected programs from the method are similar to each other, as measured by the LLM.
+See Appendix~\ref{app:diversity_measure} for more details.